Progress Conference 2025

 The venue

 This gathering is all about connecting interesting people so ideas can flow and new projects can be cooked up.
-Our venue, the Lighthaven Campus in Berkeley, is perfect for this.
-It’s a cluster of old homes with a wide range of lounge areas that invite conversation, several living-room and larger areas to hold sessions of up to 60 people, and a garden with many places to sit and chat or walk around.
+Our venue, the Lighthaven campus in Berkeley, was perfect for this last year and so we're glad to be back.
+It’s a cluster of old homes with a wide range of lounge areas that invite conversation, several living-room and larger areas to hold sessions of up to 100 people, and a garden with many places to sit and chat or walk around.
 Plenary sessions will happen in the garden auditorium, or be held in a large session space & livestreamed to smaller spaces.

 We aim to make this event a highlight of your year.